 The Dead End Streets and the Weapons of Brass Destruction teamed up again on 2020's "The Time Has Come."
 Catley is joined by legendary Pittsburgh vocalist Stevee Wellons (Soulful Femme) to take the searing soul anthem for change to church.

-The band is in the process of recording an LP and will be releasing the first single from the album "Seems I Survived" this Fall. (bet you can guess what that song's about).
+The band is in the process of recording an LP and will be releasing the first single from the album "Seems I Survived" on January 7, 2022.

 Stellar songwriting and exceptional musicianship lead to a sound that marries folk, rock, blues, country and a little blue-eyed soul into Roots Rock that is pure Pittsburgh, with skill, authenticity and the kind of depth you develop surviving a few cold Winters.